jgraph/mxgraph/README.md

 Getting Started
 ===============

-If you prefer to download a zip of the mxGraph package, you can obtain that from http://www.jgraph.com/download.html.

 In the root folder there is an index.html file that contains links to all resources.
 You can view the documentation online on the Github pages branch, http://jgraph.github.com/mxgraph.
 The key resources are the JavaScript user manual, the JavaScript examples and the JavaScript API specificiation.

 Support